-Our investments as of December 31, 2022 and 2021, consist of the following:
+Our investments as of December 31, 2023 and 2022, consist of the following:

 December 31,

-2022 2021
+2 023 2022

-(In Tho usands)
+(In Tho usands) )

-Investment in CSI Compressco \$ 6,967 \$ 6,233
+Investment in CSI Compressco \$ 8,538 \$ 6,967

-Investment in CarbonFree 6,139 5,000
+Investment in CarbonFree 6,850 6,139

-Investment in Standard Lithium 1,180
+Investment in Standard Lithium 1,616 1,180

+Other investments 350

-Total investments \$ 14,286 \$ 11,233
+Total investments \$ 17,354 \$ 14,286

-Following the closing of the GP Sale, we continue to own approximately 3.7% of the outstanding CSI Compressco common units (NASDAQ: CCLP) as of December 31, 2022.
+We continue to own approximately 3.7% of the outstanding CSI Compressco common units (NASDAQ: CCLP) as of December 31, 2023.

-In May 2021, we signed a memorandum of understanding ("MOU") with CarbonFree, a carbon capture company with patented technologies that capture CO_2 and mineralize emissions to make commercial, carbonnegative chemicals.
-Although the MOU expired in May 2022 at the end of its twelve-month term, we have an intellectual property joint development agreement in place with CarbonFree to evaluate potential new technologies.
+CarbonFree is a carbon capture company with patented technologies that capture CO2 and mineralize emissions to make commercial, carbon-negative chemicals.
+We have an intellectual property joint development agreement in place with CarbonFree to evaluate potential new technologies.
 In December 2021, we invested \$5.0 million in a convertible note issued by CarbonFree.
 Interest on the convertible note is capitalized into the convertible note annually in December.
 Our exposure to potential losses by CarbonFree is limited to our investment in the convertible note and associated interest.